Menu

 (Online) Piano - Pat Harm

-- A couple of Preview Questions for Pastor Roger’s sermon (December 14).
-In-person worship is at 9am (Traditional Worship - our main service) and 11:15am (Casual Worship - our smaller service).
-The service is also on Facebook on Sundays at 10am (Facebook page: First United Methodist Church - Sioux City), as well as anytime on our website (siouxcityfirst.com).
-The scripture is Luke 1:26-33 (The Angel Gabriel Comes to Mary).
+- A Preview Question for Pastor Roger’s sermon this Sunday (February 15).
+In-person worship is at 9am (Traditional Worship) and 11:15am (Casual Service).
+The service is also on Facebook on Sundays at 10am (Facebook page: First United Methodist Church - Sioux City), and also anytime on our website (siouxcityfirst.com).
+The scripture will be Matthew 17:1-9 (The Transfiguration of Jesus).

 Post-Sermon Focus Question